bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 Sjors Provoost:

-So the ambition of Geeks is roughly as follows.
+So the ambition of GUIX is roughly as follows.
 You start with about, I think it's 150 bytes, of actual machine code.
 So that is binary code that you must trust, but it's only 150 bytes, and the whole world can study it and put it on a temple wall or something like that.
 But from that 150 bytes, all you need to do now is read source and compile source.